 I am very grateful for how kind my work in photography has been to me, and because of this, I love to give a little back.
 I love to donate my photography time to local not-for-profit organizations and initiatives.
 And I love to give other budding and promising photographers an opportunity to learn and grow by employing them as a second photographer on some of my projects.

 My philosophy to lifestyle photography is simple.
 I like my work to be honest and personal.
 I like to build relationships with my clients and get to know them and their stories and show this through my photos.
 I pride myself on helping them be comfortable in front of the lens so I can capture them earnestly being the wonderful people that they are.
 Together, I like my photos to tell a compelling and captivating story, while having each photo stand on its own as a piece of art.

 Well, “Jamey M.” was my nickname in grade school.
-I had the misfortune of sharing the same first and last name as a classmate, so to tell us apart, we were referred to by our first name and middle initial – I was Jamey M. (for Marcel), and he was Jamie D. It’s been a long time since I’ve shared a classroom with him, and for the most part, I’m no longer known as Jamey M. But it’s a fun little tidbit about me that I’ve enjoyed, so I decided to use the Jamey M. moniker for my photography.
+I had the misfortune of sharing the same first and last name as a classmate, so to tell us apart, we were referred to by our first name and middle initial – I was Jamey M. (for Marcel), and he was Jamie D. It’s been a long time since I’ve shared a classroom with him, and for the most part, outside of my photography, I’m no longer known as Jamey M. But it’s a fun little tidbit about me that I’ve enjoyed, so I decided to use the Jamey M. moniker for my photography.